 Publishing your Data

-During the pilot phase of this project, the deposit workflow will be fully mediated.
+The deposit workflow is mediated.
 This means that once you are ready to publish your dataset, select Submit for Review, and then the draft dataset will be reviewed by the research data management specialist.
 If the metadata fields are complete and descriptive, and there are no issues with the data file(s) or format(s), the McGill Dataverse administrator will publish the dataset and it will then be available publicly.
 If you would like to have a dataverse for your research group or lab, please contact the RDM specialist, who will set up a dataverse and add you as an administrator.